Brew Method

 Choose Neapolitan Flip if you want to explore classic Italian home brewing.
 The payoff is a compact brewer with a bolder cup than standard filter coffee.

-Skip it if you want modern espresso-style pressure.
-In that case, espresso, AeroPress, or automatic drip may suit you better if you want more control or less stovetop attention.
+Skip it if you want espresso-style concentration, crema, or a fast stovetop shot.
+In that case, Moka Pot, espresso, or AeroPress may suit you better.

 Practical Brewing Advice